nanoporetech/megalodon/docs/common_arguments.rst

   - Output per-read SNPs in text format.

     - Output includes columns: ``read_id``, ``chrm``, ``strand``, ``pos``, ``score``, ``snp_ref_seq``, ``snp_alt_seq``, ``snp_id``
+    - Scores are log probabilities of the alternative allele.

-    - Scores are calibrated to match emperical log-likelihood scores (higher score supports reference allele, lower score supports alternative allele)
+      - Probabilities are calibrated to match observed log-likelihood ratios from ground truth samples.
+      - Note that for multi-allelic sites all alternative alleles must be extracted in order to obtain the reference probability.
     - Position is 0-based

 -----------------------